HDBW/APOLLO/src/cloud/backend/apollo.cloud/dept.md

 > NOTE: We also have the issue with the domain specific knowledge as well as the skills we want to present the user as lookup?

+> NOTE: Markdown is supported in DOTNET 7 MAUI

 ### Implementation for Languages missing in december Prototype!

 Course available in Languages are determined by the course appointments?
 Would mean no appointment no language? maybe on demand languages?
 Languages - Appointments

+### Implementation of Repositories
+Memory Repositories for Assessments contain quick and Dirty releases just us:

+- AssessmentCategory : ResultLimits

 ## Client